DataExperts/Dexih.App.UI/src/dexih.frontend/src/assets/help/intro/securing_data.md

 ### Securing Data

 This section provides information on securing data within a table and datalink.
-Details of securing the information hub cna be found [here](/reference/security).
+Details of securing the integration hub cna be found [here](/reference/security).

 > The library for the encryption and hashing is open source and available for review on [github](https://github.com/DataExperts/Dexih.Utils.Crypto).